DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 ### Retaliation Strike
 _**Way of Endurance:** 6th, 9th, 13th, and 17th level_<br>
-You learn to turn an opponent's<br> aggression back on them.
-When<br> you deal damage with a force power<br> or a melee weapon attack, if you took<br> damage since the start of your last turn,<br> you deal an extra 1d6 damage.
-The damage<br> is the same type as the power or weapon's<br> damage.
+You learn to turn an opponent's aggression back on them.
+When you deal damage with a force power or a melee weapon attack, if you took damage since the start of your last turn, you deal an extra 1d6 damage.
+The damage is the same type as the power or weapon's damage.

-This die increases when you reach certain levels<br> in this class: to 1d8 at 9th level, to 1d10 at 13th level, and to 1d12 at 17th level.
+This die increases when you reach certain levels in this class: to 1d8 at 9th level, to 1d10 at 13th level, and to 1d12 at 17th level.

 ### Boundless Vitality
 _**Way of Endurance:** 10th level_<br>